weslambert/SOCtopus/README.md

 `sudo service apache2 restart`

-Run Docker container:

-`sudo docker run -d --name=soctopus -p 0.0.0.0:7000:7000 -v $PATHTO/SOCtopus.conf:/SOCtopus/SOCtopus.conf:ro soctopus`

-Connect to so-elastic-net:

-`sudo docker network connect --alias soctopus so-elastic-net soctopus`

-Add scripted field in Kibana, named `TheHive`, specifying as a string value and the script as:
+Add scripted field in Kibana.
+For example, for TheHive, name it `TheHive`, specifying as a string value and the script as:

 `'https://SECURITYONIONIP/soctopus/thehive/alert/' + doc['_id'].value`

+Test by clicking the hyperlinked field from an applicable log in Discover.
+An alert should be sent to TheHive, and the user should be redirected to the alerts view.